11 Books To Read Before You Visit Paris (Classics & Contemporary)

 The last contemporary fiction book in this list is Chéri by Colette.

 Léa de Lonval is an aging courtesan (50), a once-famous beauty facing the end of her sexual career.
 She is also facing the end of her most intense love affair, with Fred Peloux (25) known as Chéri, a playboy.
 But neither lover understands how deeply they are attached, or how much life they will give up by parting ways.

 - Date of the story: Nowadays

-If you want to share your love of reading then join our reading community.
+If you want to share your love of reading, then join our reading community.
 You’ll read French books, discuss them, and at the same improve your French.
 Reading is not always an isolated affair.
-Join the French Book Club to improve your French with books.
-New registrations are now open.
+You can join a book club to improve your French with books.

 Do you have any favorite books about Paris ?
 Let me know in the comments below.